alacom/AppPrivacyPolicy/EnThailSupport.md

-# 莲Term App Technical support:
+# EnThail App Technical support:

-莲Term App Technical support:
+EnThail App Technical support:
 If you have any questions, please contact email: ikjeyv@163.com